HimoMaster/ServiceX_frontend1/CONTRIBUTING.md

 - Open the translation file you want to modify.
 - Make your changes and add your name to "authors".
-- Commit with a message
+- Commit with a message like "Modify [language name] translations".

+# Othe